mariahcoleno/PromptEngineeringStage/PromptEngineering/README.md

   - Each step is validated; if the output fails validation, a fallback is used.
   - In this example, the model's outputs passed validation, so the extracted and final outputs are the same.

 Note: **Few-shot examples** are included in some prompts to help the model learn the desired format or reasoning style.
-This complements the prompt chaining approach by improving model relia$
+This complements the prompt chaining approach by improving model reliability and output quality.

 <details>
 <summary>Click to expand Colab output</summary>